track-asia/trackasia-native/trackasia-gl-js/src/style-spec/README.md

-# TrackAsia GL style specification & utilities
+# Trackasia GL style specification & utilities

-This directory contains code and reference files that define the TrackAsia GL style specification and provides some utilities for working with Mapbox styles.
+This directory contains code and reference files that define the Trackasia GL style specification and provides some utilities for working with Mapbox styles.

 ## npm package

-The TrackAsia GL style specification and utilities are published as a seperate npm package so that they can be installed without the bulk of GL JS.
+The Trackasia GL style specification and utilities are published as a seperate npm package so that they can be installed without the bulk of GL JS.

     npm install @mapbox/mapbox-gl-style-spec